+A trend in water quality data indicates that measured values have been overall rising or falling over a time period.
 LAWA displays trends for the last 5, 10 and 15 years for the river and lake water quality data.
-Data are evaluated to determine whether water quality indicators are showing improving or degrading trends.
-A trend is classified as indeterminate when there is insufficient evidence to determine if the data is trending in a particular direction.
-Sites that are 'not assessed' are monitored, but the data do not meet other criteria to be eligible for a trend analysis.
+A trend may be classified as indeterminate if there is insufficient evidence to determine if the values are changing in either direction.
+Sites that are 'not assessed' may be monitored, but the data do not meet eligibility criteria for trend analysis.

 What do water quality trends show us?

 LAWA calculates trends to show how the quality of water in rivers and lakes has changed at each site over time.
 Changes in water quality often take years to be seen, and it may be decades for any restoration actions to show effect in water quality trend results.